RubixDev/syntastica/README.md

-  marked as "for internal use", because all three [parser collections](#parser-collections) depend on this crate and expose the queries through their implementation of [`LanguageProvider`](provider::LanguageProvider).
+  marked as "for internal use", because all three [parser collections](#parser-collections) depend on this crate and expose the queries through their implementation of [`LanguageSet`](language_set::LanguageSet).
 Unlike the previous crates in this list however, you may actually want to depend on this crate yourself, if you _only_ need the queries.

 ### General side-products